8 current facts about Istanbul and Turkey that you probably don’t know…

 In Turkey, the degree of political commitment is important at all levels of society.
 Politic is at the center of all discussions, we talk about it all the time, everywhere and with anyone.
 Before the elections, the country’s streets are covered with the flags of the major parties and vehicles chanting campaign slogans.
 One could almost believe he is in a carnival!

 3. Istanbul is the eighth city in the world with the most billionaires

-Just before Paris in 9th position, Istanbul has 28 billionaires.
-During your stay you can see in the richness of a part of the population, especially when you’ll see the mansions on the shores of the Bosphorus.
-Recently one of these villas was sold a 100 million dollars, according to Forbes that’s the 5th most expensive private house in the world.
+Just before Paris in the 9th position, Istanbul has 28 billionaires.
+During your stay, you can see in the richness of a part of the population, especially when you’ll see the mansions on the shores of the Bosphorus.
+Recently one of these villas was sold 100 million dollars, according to Forbes that’s the 5th most expensive private house in the world.

 4. Istanbul is one of the most populated cities in the world

 The population of Istanbul has experienced a boom since 1950 with the large rural exodus waves.
 The city went from 1.5 million inhabitants to about 14 million today making Istanbul the 5th most populated city in the world and the most populous city in Europe.
 For comparison, there are about 11.5 million people in Belgium.